IgniteUI/app-builder-docfx/en/using-data-in-your-app/remote-data-operations.md

 - Changing pages or page sizes triggers new requests, fetching only that portion of data.

 **Expected Result:**
-- The component (**Card/Column Layout/Row Layout/Grid Layout/Absolute Layout**) paginates like a Grid, dynamically fetching only the needed data for the current page.
+- The component (**Card/Column Layout/Row Layout/Grid Layout/Absolute Layout**) paginates like a Grid, dynamically fetching only the data for the current page.

 ## Known Limitations

 ### **1. Row Layout Enforcement**
-- To ensure proper placement of the **Paginator**, App Builder will wrap your repeated component inside a **Row Layout** with **Wrap enabled**.
-This can alter your design if you decide to use it for other purposes.
+- To ensure proper alignment of the **Paginator** along with the repeated component, App Builder will wrap those inside a **Row Layout** with **Wrap**, **Grow** and "Shrink" rules enabled.
-- **Workaround**: Re-organize or re-parent components manually if needed.

 ### **2. Variable-first Approach Not Yet Supported**
-- Currently, data must be bound directly to the component, and App Builder handles variable creation behind the scenes.
-- **Future Enhancement**: A **Variable-first** approach will let you create data request variables first and bind multiple components to them.
+- Currently, the user must start with repeating a component over data, in order to enable Paging.
+Next version might expose the **Paginator** as a standalone component, which configures data requests on its own, allowing any component be bound to the corresponding data.

 ## Additional Resources